-The Chatterboxes is a youth action project run by disabled young people from Bournemouth, Dorset aged 11-25 years old, whose aim is to enable young disabled people to have their voice heard, feel safe and engaged in their community and raise awareness of disabilities with the aspiration of having a community which is equal to all.
+The Chatterboxes is a youth action project run by disabled young people from Bournemouth, Poole and Dorset aged 11-25 years old, whose aim is to enable young disabled people to have their voice heard, feel safe and engaged in their community and raise awareness of disabilities with the aspiration of having a community which is equal to all.

 Did you know?
 1 in 5 people in the UK have a Special Educational Need or Disability

 The project provides positive art based activities, which focus on disability awareness, anti discrimination and youth action whilst creating a supportive community hub where friendships are formed, confidence and life skills are developed and peer support models are key.